lemrey/sdk-nrf/doc/nrf/ug_nrf54_architecture.rst

 The Secure Domain can access all the memory regions in the system and does not require explicit access rights in MPC.

-The Secure Domain configures OVERRIDEs in MPC assigned to ``AXI_0`` to provide the needed access rights:
+The Secure Domain configures OVERRIDEs in MPC assigned to ``AXI_0`` to provide the access rights needed:

 ===========  =====  ===========  ======================================================
 OVERRIDE Id  Owner  Permissions  Regions